Exploring the Atmosphere with Dropsondes

 Dropsondes were first developed at the National Center for Atmospheric Research in the 1970s.
 Today, engineers are developing new designs that are lighter and less expensive.
 New designs are tested in wind tunnels to make sure they are stable without spinning too much and to make sure they fall at just the right rate - not too fast, which would mean there is less time for the instruments in the sonde to collect data, and not too slow, which would allow the dropsonde to drift off course.

-Sondes, the instrument packages in dropsondes, are also used in other ways to study the atmosphere.
-Hundreds of weather balloons are launched daily, carrying sondes upward into the sky.
+The instruments in dropsondes are also used in weather balloons.
+Hundreds of weather balloons are launched daily, carrying sondes upward.
 The first radiosondes - sondes with radio transmitters to send back data - were flown on balloons in 1929-1930.
-Earlier still, during the latter part of the 19th century, scientists sent instruments called meteographs aloft on balloons and kites.
+Earlier still, during the latter part of the 19th century, scientists attached weather instruments to kites.